GreenRaccoon23/snapzip/README.md

 ### Clone
     git clone https://github.com/GreenRaccoon23/sz.git
 ### Description
-Simple command-line program to compress files into Snappy archives.
+Simple command-line program to compress/decompress files into Snappy archives.
 Written in the language invented by Google, [Go](https://golang.org/), for the compression format invented by Google, [Snappy](https://github.com/google/snappy).
 [Snappy](https://github.com/google/snappy) aims to be ***FAST*** and stable while still maintaining reasonable compression.
 ### Usage
 I wrote this program, `sz`, to make things easy and simple.
 It automatically tests whether a file should be compressed or decompressed (based on file signatures, not just file extensions), which means that commandline switches are unneeded.
 Just run: